ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Method

 \subsection{Navigation Data Generation for Dynamic Environments}

-To generate photorealistic navigation datasets to mitigate the sim-to-real gap for scenarios in dynamic environments, ReaDy-Go proposes a pipeline that integrates our dynamic GS simulator, a robot expert planner designed for dynamic GS representations, and a human planner.
+To generate photorealistic navigation datasets for scenarios in dynamic environments, ReaDy-Go proposes a pipeline that integrates our dynamic GS simulator, a robot expert planner designed for dynamic GS representations, and a human planner.
 By leveraging the simulator and planners, the pipeline collects RGB observations, actions, and relative goal positions as training samples for a navigation policy.
 This data generation process does not require onerous procedures such as scene mesh extraction and physics engine integration.